klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 </figure>
 11.Click on the tab with the camera icon in the inspector on the right to open the render settings.
     We need to set the quality settings for the bake to avoid a grainy bake.
-	Exand the first section which is called "Sampling".
+	Expand the first section which is called "Sampling".
 	It determines how many rays the render engine casts into the scene.
 	This value also applies to baking processes.
 	In general, higher values mean that the result will be less grainy since the brightness values of more rays can be averaged.